A Guide to the Best Things to Do in Manly

 • The Manly to Spit Bridge Walk follows the harbour from Manly Cove Beach to the Spit Bridge.

-• The Manly Coastal Walk – The whole route is 50km, but you can stop anywhere you like with buses along the route heading back to either Manly or the city.
+• The whole route of the Manly Coastal Walk is 50km, but you can stop anywhere you like with buses along the route heading back to either Manly or the city.

-Check out more local walks at the Visitor’s Centre located right outside Manly Wharf on arrival for some local advice and free maps.
+When you arrive, check out more local walks at the Visitor’s Centre located right outside Manly Wharf for some local advice and free maps.

 Get active in Manly